Poppy Day 2018 will be held on Friday, 20 April. Please donate in support of the men and women that have served our country.

 By 1931 the RSA was producing its own poppies, made by disabled returned soldiers at the Auckland RSA as well as Christchurch RSA, the latter is today the sole producer of the proudly New Zealand-made Poppy.

-Today Kiwis can donate online or txt POPPY to 2256 to make a $3 donation to Auckland RSA Poppy Appeal.
+Today Kiwis can donate online to the Auckland RSA Poppy Appeal.